jserv/tetris/README.md

 ## License

 Tetris is released under the MIT license.
+Use of this source code is governed by a MIT license that can be found in the LICENSE file.